areich128/KalmanFilter/README.md

 - $estimated$ represents the Kalman filter's guess on the state.
 - $predicted$ is given by the state prediction made in the previous time step.
 - $\alpha$ is the Kalman gain.
-If the measurement accuracy is high, alpha should approach 1, as this will make the measurement influence the equation more.
-If the measurement accuracy is low, alpha should approach 0 for the same reason.
+If the measurement accuracy is high, alpha/beta should approach 1, as this will make the measurement influence the equation more.
+If the measurement accuracy is low, alpha/beta should approach 0 for the same reason.
 - $measurement_n$ is the measurement taken by the sensor at time n.
 In my code, this is represented by a time series array.

 2. State Extrapolation Equation: